-A major function of Cloudera Manager is to install CDH and managed service software.
-Cloudera Manager installs software for new deployments and to upgrade existing deployments.
+A major function of Cloudera Manager is to install and upgrade CDH and other managed services.
 Cloudera Manager supports two software distribution formats: packages and parcels.

 A package is a binary distribution format that contains compiled code and meta-information such as a package description, version, and dependencies.
 Package management systems evaluate this meta-information to allow package searches, perform upgrades to a newer version, and ensure that all dependencies of a package are fulfilled.
 Cloudera Manager uses the native system package manager for each supported OS.